AndrewJBateman/next-tailwind-card/README.md

 # :zap: Next Tailwind Card

-* A Next.js + Tailwind app to create a reusable card component with React-icons
+* A PWA Next/Tailwind template app with card component and perfect Lighthouse score
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-tailwind-card?style=plastic)